tpronk/randomize_by_expression/README.md

 Approximate Combinator
 While the randomization by expression takes care of generating random sequences, generating the sets of trials involved in this randomization often involves a complete or approximate combination of a list of features.
-For example:
-•	Present trials with a green or blue dot positioned left or right side, such that there is an equal number of trials with dots green-left, green-right, blue-left, and blue-right.
-•	Present X stimuli over Y trials, such that stimuli are preferably exact, but at least approximately presented the same number of times.
+For example: â€¢	Present trials with a green or blue dot positioned left or right side, such that there is an equal number of trials with dots green-left, green-right, blue-left, and blue-right. â€¢	Present X stimuli over Y trials, such that stimuli are preferably exact, but at least approximately presented the same number of times.
 To facilitate factories in generating such trial sets, the randomizer contains an approximate combinatorics library (Table 7).
 Table 7.
 Functions provided by the Randomizer approximate combinatorics library Function	Description